vickykimani/furniture-shop/README.md

 ## Acknowledgments

-This project was developed using Xcode and Swift.
+This project was carried out as part of a programming exercise and developed using Xcode and Swift.
 It utilizes iOS frameworks and libraries to create a furniture shop UI.
 ## License

 This project is released under the MIT License.
 See [LICENSE](LICENSE.md) for more details.